Parreirass/Parreirass/README.md

 - Currently studying graduation in Computer Engineering at CEFET-MG
 - Deepening knowledge in C/C++
 - Knowledge in Python
-- Learning HTML, CSS and Javascript
+- Deeping knowledge HTML, CSS and Javascript
+- Working on PHP
 <br>

 <div align="left">